RobotecAI/ros2cs/README.md

 ### Generating custom messages

-After cloning the project and importing .repos, you can simply put your message package next to other packages in the ros2 sub-folder.
+After cloning the project and importing .repos, you can simply put your message package next to other packages in the `src/ros2` sub-folder.
 Then, build your project and you have all messages generated!
-You can also modify and use the `custom_message.repos` template to automate the process.
+You can also modify and use the `custom_message.repos` template to automate the process with `get_repos` script.

+## Running with Unity

+Although this project is a more general ros2 implementation in C# / .NET, it is primarly meant to be used with Unity3D.
+See these [dedicated instructions](README_UNITY.md) on how to run it in a Unity3D project.

+## Troubleshooting

+### Tests are not working ('charmap' codec can't decode byte) on Windows

+Problem may occur on non english version of Windows.
+This error is caused by impossibility in decoding `dotnet` output by ament tools.

+**Fix**: Change your `dotnet` output to english by temporarily renaming your localization directory (`pl` to `pl.bak`, `fr` to `fr.bak` etc.) in your `dotnet` sdk directory.